 She didn’t watch Sodom burn because she was afraid of turning to a pillar of salt, but that day she watched her failures paraded in front of her and did it stoically and proud.
 She would be alone now, truly alone just her and her empty Pantheon of gods.
 I would’ve rather turned to salt.

 One day in the spring of nineteen hundred and ninety I was born, I was scrubbed clean until my newborn skin shined pink.
 In a parking lot, downtown, nearly twenty-two years later, I was reborn amidst frost and vomit.
-I had heard stories of other people’s rebirth, I had read about it and seen films about it but they failed to prepare me for mine own.
+I had heard stories of other people’s rebirth, I had read about it and had seen films about it but they failed to prepare me for mine own.

 Israel had told me the details of his journey.
 How images had turned holographic in front of him, how the large department store he was in had turned into a maze.
 He told me he had been stuck in rush hour traffic when it hit him, to this day he does not know how he made it out of that scenario alive.
 His journey was nothing like mine and my journey was nothing like his.
 We all go on separate journeys, they all have similarities in the same way that our lives have similarities, but no one can prepare you for your own, not even yourself.